nsdaniels/CyberBootcamp_Project1/README.md

 A summary of the access policies in place can be found in the table below.

-_(Wasn't sure which set of "rules" were being requested.
-Included NSG rules and rules for each VM)_

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|